Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    Possible causes:

    a.
 Cannot lock system mover locker.
-You may see something like follows in the smartserver.log file.
+You may see something like follows in the smartserver-$hostname-$user.log file.
 Make sure there is no system mover running.
 Try to restart the SSM service will solve the problem.

 ```
    2017-07-15 00:38:28,619 INFO org.smartdata.hdfs.HdfsStatesUpdateService.init 68: Initializing ...